 But of course, there’s a catch.
 That pair of shoes is super important for making the most out of your walk, run or hike.
 Without a proper pair, you’ll risk injury, discomfort and pain; while the right ones can make you feel like you’re flying.

 Unfortunately, it can be a Goldilocks-esque challenge to find just the right pair.
 Take it from Katie Dunlop, certified trainer and creator of Love Sweat Fitness, who has tried hundreds of different shoes.
-“Some are super cute, but don’t offer any real support to your poor feet, while others are completely functional, but not exactly stylish,” she says.
+“Some are super cute, but don’t offer any real support to your poor feet, while others are completely functional, but not exactly stylish,” she said.

 To help you narrow down your decision, we asked avid runners and fitness professionals to tell us the shoes they swear by.
-Read on for 14 top picks.
+Read on for 13 top picks.

-Cameron Yuen, certified strength and conditioning specialist and senior physical therapist at Bespoke Treatments, picks this pair as his go-to running shoe.
-“When you run, you want to minimize the amount of time your foot spends on the ground — otherwise, the contact time slows you down and puts more stress on the soft tissues,” he explains.
+Cameron Yuen, certified strength and conditioning specialist and senior physical therapist at Bespoke Treatments, picked this pair as his go-to running shoe.
+“When you run, you want to minimize the amount of time your foot spends on the ground — otherwise, the contact time slows you down and puts more stress on the soft tissues,” he explained.
 “Since the Pegasus is a bit more responsive, you can help propel yourself a bit quicker off the ground.”